Software - ROM Cartridges

 The ZX Tape Player utility (for Windows) is used to load and save ZX81 programs via a PC's serial port at 57600 baud (19200 is only applicable for legacy versions of the RS232 ROM up to V2.02).

 To load a program from a PC using RS232, select ZX81 Files on the toolbar, and chose the file format (.P or .P81) and the desired serial port.
 Click the Browse button and select the folder containing the ZX81 programs.
 The Files pane on the left hand side will be updated with all matching files.
 Clicking on a program in the list will cause a summary of the file's contents to be displayed in the File Contents pane.
 On the ZX81, type LOAD "" and click the PLAY button on the ZX Tape Player utility.
-When using .P81 files, programs contain their original ZX81 filename and so it is also possible to load using LOAD "name".
+When using .P81 files, programs are stored with their original ZX81 filename and so it is also possible to load using LOAD "name".
+The ZX81 LOAD routine always expects a filename before the program data, and so for .P files the ZX Tape Player will include a filename of "P".
+It is therefore not possible to specify a filename to load for .P files.

 To save a program to a PC using RS232, click on the RECORD button and specify a location and name of the file to save the program in.
 On the ZX81, type SAVE "name" and the program will be transferred to the PC.
 The PC file is automatically closed once the file has been received.
 If the target file type is .P format then the ZX81 program filename is discarded.